Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/layout-concepts/en.md

 Sometimes, it may be necessary to render different root placeholders depending on the page type.
 Since React components can return different elements conditionally, this can be achieved easily by returning different <Placeholder> components based on the value of `props.layoutData.sitecore.route.templateName` or `props.layoutData.sitecore.route.templateId`.

 ## Component Factory
-In the context of a JSS app, every Sitecore rendering needs to have a corresponding JSS component implementation.
+In the context of a JSS app, every Sitecore rendering needs to have a matching JSS component implementation.

-The `component factory` is a mapping between Sitecore renderings and their JSS component implementations.
+The Component Factory is a mapping between Sitecore renderings and their JSS component implementations.
-Under the hood, the `componentFactory` is simply a JavaScript function that accepts the component name as a parameter and returns the associated React component.
+Under the hood, the `componentFactory` is simply a JavaScript function in the sample app that accepts the component name as a parameter and returns the associated React component.

-The following is a sample componentFactory file for an app with two components.
+The following is a sample `componentFactory` file for an app with two components.
 ```javascript
 import * as ContentBlock from 'src/components/ContentBlock';
 import * as AnotherComponent from 'src/components/AnotherComponent';